Find Affordable College Courses

 Check out the IT master's degree programs at these schools if you want to attend one of the most popular in Virginia.

 Our 2023 rankings named University of Virginia - Main Campus the most popular school in Virginia for information technology students working on their master’s degree.
-Located in the suburb of Charlottesville, University of Virginia is a public school with a fairly large student population.
+Located in the suburb of Charlottesville, University of Virginia is a public school with a very large student population.

 Of the 59 students majoring in IT at University of Virginia, 54% are male and 46% are female.